ryanpcmcquen/config-o-matic/README.md

 4 options are presented when running the ROOT script:

-1. WICD: Installs Wicd, disables NetworkManager.
-2. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
+1. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
 This is NOT compatible with other options (except WICD).
+2. WICD: Installs Wicd, disables NetworkManager.
 3. VANILLA: Does not install any extra packages.
 4. MATE: Installs the Mate desktop environment.

-Choosing 'no' on 2-4 is considered the 'normal' route.
+Choosing 'no' on 1|3|4 is considered the 'normal' route.
+WICD is independent of other options.

 ###STABLE